The square of a Hamilton cycle in randomly perturbed graphs: Proof overview

 \begin{proposition} Let $\alpha = \tfrac{1}{k+1}$.
-Then $H_\alpha \cup G(n,p)$ a.a.s.~does not contain a copy of $C_n^2$, provided $p \le \frac{1}{2} n^{-(k-1)/(2k-3)} (\log n)^{1/(2k-3)}$. \end{proposition}
+Then $H_\alpha \cup G(n,p)$ a.a.s.~does not contain a copy of $C_n^2$, provided $p \le \frac{1}{4k} n^{-(k-1)/(2k-3)} (\log n)^{1/(2k-3)}$. \end{proposition}

-\begin{proof}[Sketch of the proof of Proposition~\ref{prop:lower_bound_extr}] Let $c=\tfrac{1}{2k}$.
-Then a.a.s.~(by the first moment method) at least $n^{1-2c}$ vertices from $B$ are not contained in any copy of $P_k^2$ within $B$, and $B$ contains at most $n^{1-c}$ copies of $P_{k+1}^2$.
-Therefore, in any embedding of $C_n^2$, the distance between two vertices mapped into $A$ can only $n^{1-c}$ often be larger than $k+1$, but exactly one in $k+1$ vertices is mapped into $A$.
-This implies that all but $n^{1-c}$ vertices from $B$ are contained in a copy of $P_k^2$ within $B$, which gives a contradiction. \end{proof}
+\begin{proof}[Sketch of the proof of Proposition~\ref{prop:lower_bound_extr}] Let $c=1/(4k)$.
+A.a.s.~(by the first moment method) $B$ contains at most $n^{1-2c}$ copies of $P_{k+1}^2$ and a.a.s.~(by the second moment method) at least $n^{1-c}$ vertices from $B$ are not contained in any copy of $P_k^2$ within $B$.
+Assume for a contradiction that there is an embedding of $C_n^2$ into $H_\alpha \cup G(n,p)$.
+Then $H_\alpha \cup G(n,p)$ must contain a $P_{k+1}^2$-factor.
+Since $|B|=k|A|$, the average size of the intersection of a copy of $P_{k+1}^2$ in such a factor with $B$ would be $k$.
+However, given the restrictions above, it is not possible to cover the vertices of $G(n,p)[B]$ with a family of squares of paths whose average size is $k$.
+This gives a contradiction. \end{proof}